 exception was raised because the stack only had a single entry when the

 The calculator should halt when

 q is entered or if an exception occurs.

-which will read from Standard Input and skip white space (ie blanks, tabs, and end of lines)
+which reads from Standard Input and skips white space (ie blanks, tabs, and end of lines)

 and leave the input marker in front of the next non-white-space character or at end of file.

 find_next finds the next item to read, you can use

 input character, and then you can use the appropriate

 to read either the next character or the next Signed_BigNum.

 Your program can assume that the input is valid.
 Your client does no have to check for erroneous input and for overflows, but your arithmetic operations in your package body do need to raise Signed_BigNumOverFlow when it occurs.
 Your implementations of Signed_BigNum and your RPN calculator do not have to support floating point numbers.
 You may safely assume that all values are integers.